 There were good reasons for the silence.
 Since martial law was imposed the government had decreed two amnesties, one in 1983 and one a year later.
 They were not exactly fraudulent, since a number of political prisoners were actually released.
 They were, however, accompanied by conditions, such as the requirement that everyone released swear he would not take part in “antistate” activities; and after each amnesty, the police rearrested some of the former offenders, and filled the jails with new ones.
 The language of the so-called Clemency Law, passed on July 17 of this year, was even more vague than previous decrees.
-The continuing campaign in the press against Solidarity, and especially against its “antisocialist” leaders and advisers, ).
+The continuing campaign in the press against Solidarity, and especially against its “antisocialist” leaders and advisers,2 offered little hope that Jaruzelski was about to release his opponents from jail.
+Solidarity had consistently said that if all political prisoners were set free it was ready for “dialogue” and for discussion of “national reconciliation” (much to the dismay of its more radical spinoff groups such as “Fighting Solidarity”3 ).
 Jaruzelski spoke of “normalization”—a code word for bringing the opposition to heel.

 Yet here in September was Interior Minister Kiszczak on Polish television, calmly announcing that some of the government’s bitterest enemies would be freed in the interests of “humaneness” and “national accord.”
 While the law, he said, would continue to deal harshly with those engaged in “espionage, terror, sabotage, or treason,” the authorities would show “maximum patience, calm, and good will” toward those acting “against the state and public order.”
-It would use “preventive” measures rather than “penal repressions.”^4 On the same day about three thousand Poles involved in the underground were visited by officials of the Ministry of Interior who gently warned them that their activities would cause harm to their “common motherland” no less than to themselves—an adroit step designed to demonstrate that the regime knew exactly who was active in …
+It would use “preventive” measures rather than “penal repressions.”4 (Some of those released under the amnesty had in fact been arrested on charges of treason.)
+On the same day about three thousand Poles involved in the underground were visited by officials of the Ministry of Interior who gently warned them that their activities would cause harm to their “common motherland” no less than to themselves—an adroit step…

 This article is available to online subscribers only.